mvllow/getting-started-web/readme.md

 ### Install system tools

 NodeJS gives us a javascript specific package manager called `npm`.
 Unlike `brew` this is for more project-specific tooling, rather than your computer/system.
 We will be using an **npm wrapper** called [yarn](https://yarnpkg.com/en/).
 Using yarn over npm is completely subjective.
 Yarn has just a few quality of life improvements over npm.
-Besides some syntaxical sugar, both will work just fine.
+Besides some syntactical sugar, both will work just fine.
 They use the same exact registry (directory of packages)!

-> The `$` represents a command is written in your terminal or powershell
+> The `$` represents a command that is written in your terminal or powershell

 ```sh
 $ brew install node yarn